Your online business may not have real estate, but it certainly has real risks.

 If your website publishes something that’s a) deemed false and b) causes damage to a person or company’s reputation, you could be held liable.

 Think this doesn’t apply to an e-commerce site?
 Consider all the ways in which you communicate with your customers or advertise your product.
-A libellous tweet or blog post about another company or individual (especially if you have a large audience) could land you in some deep trouble.
+A libelous tweet or blog post about another company or individual (especially if you have a large audience) could land you in some deep trouble.

 General liability insurance covers you from accusations of libel (written/permanent statements) or slander (oral statements) if you’re found liable.